 The crowd was a mix of thirty-something urban hipsters and fifty-something businessmen, being served drinks at their tables by waitresses of indeterminate age.

 It's been a long time since I felt out of place at a concert, not fitting into any of the prevailing economic or demographic patterns.
 Even so, everyone was polite, as one might expect from persons of conventional background and upbringing.

-I used to go to concerts because they were one of the few places one could fit in, and where the diasporic tribes of displaced misfits saw each other.
+I used to go to concerts because they were one of the few places one could fit in.
+They were where the diasporic tribes of displaced misfits saw each other.

-But music is a business, as we are often reminded, and the prevailing model seems to be selling food, alcohol, and autographed trinkets to the customers.
+But music, as we are often reminded, is a business, and the prevailing model seems to be selling food, alcohol, and trinkets.
 That's where the money is.
-The ticket price is just a downpayment for a Saturday night out on the town with your wife.
+The ticket price is just a downpayment for a Saturday night out on the town.